Cervical cancer screening

 Conversely, before the success of cervical cytology was compelling, Herbert Green, a New Zealand obstetrician and gynaecologist was an early dissenter and opponent to cervical screening.
 He challenged the notion that invasive cervical cancer developed from carcinoma-in-situ (CIS) and did not subscribe to localised treatment of these lesions.
 In what was later dubbed an "unfortunate experiment", he followed a cohort of women with CIS, but who were not treated for this.
 Subsequent follow-up of this cohort showed that CIN3 significantly increased the risk of subsequent invasive cancer.
 For further information on the history of cervical cancer screening in New Zealand, see the Cartwright Report and further articles in the New Zealand Medical Journal.

 Women ≥25 to 65 in England and Wales and ≥20 in Scotland.
-The screening intervals were changed in 2003 to every 3 years from 25-49, increasing to every 5 years from 50 to 65.
+The screening intervals were changed to every 3 years from 25-49, increasing to every 5 years from 50 to 65.
 This was not universally felt to be a good thing.
 Women above the age of 65 with 3 consecutive normal smears are not routinely followed up.

 Different rules apply to women with previous abnormal smears and/or histologically confirmed abnormalities (see below).
 Women who have had hysterectomies may still have a cervical vault that can be sampled.

 Evidence seems to favour starting screening at age 25 rather than age 20.
 The rationale behind this is that HPV infections in younger women can cause cytological atypia that is difficult to distinguish from genuine pre-cancerous dyskaryosis.
 In younger women, the natural history of these cytological changes is spontaneous resolution when the body clears the HPV infection.
 As initial and possibly transient HPV infection is common in this age group, detection of such cytological atypia risks in over-detection and unnecessary colposcopic interventions such as loop biopsy with attendant morbidity for lesions that would have otherwise resolved spontaneously.
-To give an idea of the numbers involved, the NHS cervical screening document 20 states that in 2002-03, there were 26 cases of cervical cancer in England and Wales in the age range 20-24.
+To give an idea of the numbers involved, the NHS cervical screening document 20 states that, there were 26 cases of cervical cancer in England and Wales in the age range 20-24.
 Routine smears in this age group would have resulted in 55000 borderline or worse smear results.

 Smear results in the UK fall into a fixed number of categories each assigned a number.
 The categories are mostly self-explanatory with the exception of the 'borderline' category.
 This encompasses a number of appearences that are not felt sufficiently serious to be labelled as definitely abnormal.